prashnts/miRmap/docs/source/index.rst

 2. For the evolutionary features, the Python_ library :mod:`DendroPy` is needed for tree manipulation.
 You can install `DendroPy <http://pypi.python.org/pypi/DendroPy/>`_ directly from the `Python Package Index <http://pypi.python.org>`_.

+3. External dependencies.
+As of miRmap 1.1, external computation can be done with libraries or executables.
+Compiling executables is easier, but less computing efficient.

-3. C librairies.
+ 3.1 C librairies.
 A compiled version of the 3 libraries (\*.so) is included in the :mod:`miRmap` distribution.
 If you want/have to compile them, please follow these intructions:

  - For the thermodynamic features, the `Vienna RNA <http://www.tbi.univie.ac.at/RNA>`_ library is required.